-All students, regardless of age, sexual preference, residency or status, are required to abstain from cohabitation, inappropriate sexual behavior, any involvement in premarital or extramarital sexual activity, and same-sex dating behaviors.
-Cohabitation is defined as being unsupervised with a member of the opposite sex at inappropriate times in a room, apartment or other area.
+All students-regardless of age, sexual preference, residency, or status-are required to abstain from cohabitation, inappropriate sexual behavior, and any involvement in premarital or extramarital sexual activity.
+Public displays of affection should be appropriate, and students should always remain approachable.
+Cohabitation is defined as being unsupervised with a member of the opposite sex at inappropriate times in a room, apartment, or other area.

 SAU affirms the full humanity and dignity of every human being and recognizes that human sexuality is a complex and sometimes-divisive topic.
 SAU welcomes individuals who ascribe to views on sexuality that do not always align with University beliefs as long they commit to abide by SAU's Community Standards while enrolled as a student.
-As a Christian community, SAU encourages discourse to be approached with a spirit of humility, civility and respect.
-For more information regarding SAU's policy on sexuality, see the

-SAU "Sex, Sexuality, and Gender Identity Statement" located in the Appendices.

-Students who violate our community standards regarding sexual behavior will meet with an accountability committee and be treated in a loving redemptive manner throughout the accountability process.
-To that end, the University will offer counsel and support to encourage students towards living lives consistent with the biblical teaching on sexuality.
+As a Christian community, SAU encourages discourse to be approached with a spirit of humility, civility, and respect.
+(View the SAU "Sex, Sexuality, and Gender Identity Statement" located in the Appendices.)
+Students who violate our community standards regarding sexual behavior will meet with an accountability committee and be treated in a loving, redemptive manner throughout the accountability process.
+To that end, the University will make counsel and support available to encourage students toward living lives consistent with biblical teaching on sexuality.

 Our University is committed to the sanctity and preservation of life.
-In the case of pregnancy outside of marriage, for the health of mother and baby, the student may be required to live off campus in a residence approved by the Associate Vice President for Student Development and Success, depending on the circumstances involved.
+In the case of pregnancy outside of marriage, for the health of mother and baby, the student may be required to live off-campus in a residence approved by the Dean of Students, depending on the circumstances involved.
 Students may be assisted by Student Development and Success in securing support from the campus community.